SlimeVR/SlimeVR-Docs-Site/src/diy/cases.md

 # Community-built Cases
 The SlimeVR community has built a huge number of cases for style, internals and purpose.
-If you wish to add your case to this page, please fork the docs on github.
+If you wish to add your case to this page, please fork the docs on Github.

 * TOC
 {:toc}